The Hourglass Dolphin: What Is Attracting Lagenorhynchus cruciger To The Antarctic?

 What Have We Got To Do Now?

-With the Antarctic being one of the least researched areas in the world, which is due to the nature of the environment there.
-It is extremely difficult to carry out research and to gain valuable understanding about this part of our world.
-However, due to climate change and the effects it is having already.
-Antarctica is becoming yet more important because it is one of the environments where the change is seen and felt most prominently.
+With the Antarctic being one of the least researched areas in the world, which is due to the nature of the environment there it is extremely difficult to carry out research and to gain a valuable understanding about this part of our world.
+However, due to climate change and the effects it is having already, Antarctica is becoming yet more important because it is one of the environments where the change is seen and felt most prominently.
 Understanding how organisms are adapting to these sudden changes gives a greater insight as to whether or not they will be able to survive.
+Regarding the hourglass dolphin, it is unclear as to how they will be affected by climate change and whether or not they will be able to adapt.
+However, knowing more about this species could unlock a different understanding as to how animals are dealing with the changes that are occurring.